Bürgstadt

 Hauptstraße and Freudenberger Straße

-First Parish Church and Former Church Yard; a Church Fortification
+First Parish Church and Former Church Yard; a Fortified Church

 Martinskapelle (St. Martin’s Chapel)